Animal I Have Become

 "Animal I Have Become" is a song by the Canadian rock band Three Days Grace.
 It was released on April 10, 2006, as the first single from their second studio album, One-X. The song was released digitally on April 18, 2006.
 The song spent seven weeks at No. 1 on the US Mainstream Rock Tracks chart and two weeks at No. 1 on the US Modern Rock Tracks chart.
 The song alongside "Riot" are used in the video game, WWE SmackDown vs. Raw 2007.
 It is the band's first single with their fourth member Barry Stock.
 Critical reception to the song was generally favorable, with emphasis on the song's catchiness and angst, combined with its thick guitars and bassline.

+In 2024, the staff of Consequence included the song in their list of "50 Kick-Butt Post-Grunge Songs We Can Get Behind".
+In March 2026, the song passed one billion streams on Spotify, making it their second song to reach this milestone and making Three Days Grace the first Canadian band with two songs to cross that mark.

 Background and writing

 Lead singer Adam Gontier has stated that while he was addicted to the painkiller OxyContin, he was abusive and angry and had no idea who he was anymore.
 He wrote "Animal I Have Become" while in rehab for his addiction.
 Gontier also added, "'Animal I Have Become' is my realization that change had to happen, I had to ask for help."
 The band wrote a demo version of the song in 2004 while on a bus in Germany.
 Bassist Brad Walst spoke to Billboard about the song stating, "I remember saying [that] that riff would be great heavy.
 As soon as we got back to North America, we started jamming it as a heavy song, and it was like, 'Shit, I think we've nailed it.'"